MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ## Refresh tokens

+[!INCLUDE [refresh-token](includes/refresh-token.md)]

 > [!NOTE]
 > Depending on your sign in method, your tenant may have Conditional Access policies that restrict your access to certain resources.
-See []

-[!INCLUDE [refresh-token](includes/refresh-token.md)]

 ## See also